 We’ve all been there: you meticulously do your makeup, applying a new foundation and setting it in place.
 You take a selfie under the indoor lights and feel fabulous, only to walk outside into natural light and realize your foundation shade is so off.

 But that doesn’t have to be a problem; you simply need to learn how to match your foundation to your skin tone the right way.

-Once you nail the basics of identifying your skin tone, undertones, and skin type, you’ll be on your way to finding your perfect foundation.
+Once you nail the basics of identifying your skin tone, your skin's undertones, and your skin type, you’ll be on your way to finding your perfect foundation.
 This list makes it extra easy for you to find the best foundation for different skin tones.

 Finding the perfect foundation for your skin tone all comes down to color theory.
 Basically, your skin tone is the surface color of your skin and is usually categorized as one of four tones: fair, light, medium, or deep.

 Then, your undertones come into play, which can be cool, warm, or neutral.
 That's why someone with fair skin and warm undertones can't necessarily wear the same foundation shade as someone with fair skin and cool undertones.
 Finding your ideal shade involves analyzing your skin tone, undertones, and skin type to figure out what types of shades and formulas will make your skin look the most luminous.

 Your surface tone shouldn't be too hard to find, since it's completely based on the pigmentation of your skin.
 By this point in your life, you've probably discovered whether your skin is considered fair, light, medium, or dark.
 If not, here are some pointers to help you determine which category you fall into.

 - Those with fair skin have very pale complexions and tend to burn easily.

 - People with light skin are on the paler side, but may have yellow or beige undertones that warm up the complexion.